Lesbos: Administration

-Lesbos is a separate regional unit of the North Aegean region, and since 2019 it consists of two municipalities: Mytilene and West Lesbos.
+Lesbos is a separate regional unit of the North Aegean region.
+Since 2019, it consists of two municipalities: Mytilene and West Lesbos.
 Between the 2011 Kallikratis government reform and 2019, there was one single municipality on the island: Lesbos, created out of the 13 former municipalities on the island.
 At the same reform, the regional unit Lesbos was created out of part of the former Lesbos Prefecture.

 The municipality of Mytilene consists of the following municipal units (former municipalities):